-The study is primarily focused on the effectiveness of flexible learning on the academic performance of the students in Aviation Electronics Technology Batch 2020-2021 in Philippine State College of Aeronautics in 2nd Year and 3rd Year.
-The study aims to determine the effectiveness of flexible learning by analyzing their academic performance during the traditional learning vs. flexible learning and their evaluation on the characteristics of the learning tool used in the traditional and flexible
+The study is primarily focused on the effectiveness of flexible learning on the academic performance of the 2nd Year and 3rd Year students Batch 2020-2021.
+The study aims to determine the effectiveness of flexible learning by analyzing their academic performance during the traditional learning vs. flexible learning and their evaluation on the characteristics of the learning tool used in the traditional and flexible.